mattias-p/agent/README.md

 * Take another look at FSM output functions.
   Could the Agent implementation be improved by using a full Moore och Mealy machine?
+  Otherwise consider simplifying the FSM to be a DFA without the bells and whistles.

 * Take another look at the event queue for the FSM.
   Could the backing binary heap be replaced by a fifo or bitset?